apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 If you are using an `Ingress` for external addressability, you can customize the created `Ingress` through `SolrCloud.spec.customSolrKubeOptions.ingressOptions`.
 Under this property, you can set custom `annotations`, `labels` and an `ingressClassName`.

+## Backups

+Solr Backups are enabled via the Solr Operator.
+Please refer to the [SolrBackup documentation](../solr-backup) for more information on setting up a SolrCloud with backups enabled.

 ## Zookeeper Reference

 Solr Clouds require an Apache Zookeeper to connect to.